Free Simulation of the Official Canadian Citizenship Test - 2025

 Select One:

-5. What is the largest city in Canada?
+5. What are the provinces of Central Canada?

 Select One: